-Powdermills is the home and workplace of potter, Joss Hibbs.
-In the Shop, her range of pottery is sold alongside work by other Dartmoor craft-makers.
+Powdermills is the home and workplace of potter, Joss Hibbs: her range of pottery is sold The Shop.
 Cream teas are served in the courtyard in the Summer season, and intensive Throwing Courses are run year-round.

 The old workshop has been rejuvenated by local chairty Friends of the Dartmoor Hill Pony and now houses the Dartmoor Hill Pony Exhibition, explaining the history and importance of the 'wild' ponies on Dartmoor.